 These courses familiarise students with the structure and requirements of third-level education.
-They cover a range of subjects that allows students to look at potential or specific areas of further study.
-They allow students to develop their academic skills.
+They cover a range of subjects that gives students the opportunity to explore potential or specific areas of further study.
+They enables students to develop their academic skills.
 Courses might include:

 - A college tour

 - Academic writing and study skills

 - Time management

 - Information technology (IT) – Moodle (a software learning system)

 Preparatory courses can suit both mature students as well as young people who are returning into education.